Soldering

 To receive every issue of Practical Welding Letter as it is issued, please Subscribe.

 Some authors contest this being a real problem, or call it a nonproblem, because in their view it is not proven that lead containing solders pose a threat to the environment.
-While the scientific proof for need of lead-free soldering is questionable, consumer and legislative demand for its production is not.

-The fact is that a mounting drive pushes towards a new class of solders containing no lead.
 The switch is not without problems.
-For one thing, the new solders melt at a temperature higher by 30 to 40 0C to that of current solders.
-This change alone requires a complete redesign of the applications, involving reevaluation of flux, cleaner, substrate, finish and packaging processes.
+For one thing, the new solders melt at a temperature higher by 30 to 40 °C to that of lead containing solders.

 Specifications